NixOS/nix/doc/manual/src/advanced-topics/post-build-hook.md

 example-nix-cache-1:1/cKDz3QCCOmwcztD2eV6Coggp6rqc9DGjWv7C0G+rM=
 ```

+Then update [`nix.conf`](../command-ref/conf-file.md) on any machine that will access the cache.
-Then, add the public key and the cache URL to your `nix.conf`'s
+Add the cache URL to [`substituters`](../command-ref/conf-file.md#conf-substituters) and the public key to [`trusted-public-keys`](../command-ref/conf-file.md#conf-trusted-public-keys):
-`trusted-public-keys` and `substituters` options:

     substituters = https://cache.nixos.org/ s3://example-nix-cache
     trusted-public-keys = cache.nixos.org-1:6NCHdD59X431o0gWypbMrAURkbJ16ZPMQFGspcDShjY= example-nix-cache-1:1/cKDz3QCCOmwcztD2eV6Coggp6rqc9DGjWv7C0G+rM=

+Machines that build for the cache must sign derivations using the private key.
+On those machines, add the path to the key file to the [`secret-key-files`](../command-ref/conf-file.md#conf-secret-key-files) field in their [`nix.conf`](../command-ref/conf-file.md):

+    secret-key-files = /etc/nix/key.private

 We will restart the Nix daemon in a later step.